Ministerial Code: Section 10 – Travel by Ministers

+Business Appointment Rules for Former Ministers

+Ministers who have left office are prohibited from lobbying government for two years.
+They should also seek advice from the independent Advisory Committee on Business Appointments (ACOBA) regarding any employment they take up within the two years of leaving office.
+Complying by the advice of the committee is mandatory under the code.

 Controversy

 Blair government

-It has been argued that, following a series of high-profile political scandals over the Code (David Blunkett resigned for a second time over a conflict of interest; and Tessa Jowell's husband was implicated – separately – in a furore over his financial dealings), that it should be administered by a more impartial figure than the Prime Minister.
-However, the Prime Minister remains the ultimate judge of whether or not a minister has breached the Code.
+It has been argued that, following a series of high-profile political scandals over the Code (David Blunkett resigned for a second time over a conflict of interest; and Tessa Jowell's husband was implicated – separately – in a furore over his financial dealings), that it should be administered by a more impartial figure than the prime minister.
+However, the prime minister remains the ultimate judge of whether or not a minister has breached the Code.